Brahmeshwar Singh: Death

 On 1 June 2012, Brahmeshwar Singh was on a morning walk near his home in Arrah, Bihar.
-Reportedly, around six armed men shot Singh several times.
 The assassination resulted in public unrest and severe rioting.
-Several thousand people burnt the circuit house, Block Development Officer's office, and several government vehicles; damaged railway offices; and stopped the trains on the Howrah-Delhi route.
+Several thousand people burnt the circuit house, Block Development Officer's office, and several government vehicles; damaged railway offices; and stopped the trains on the New Delhi–Howrah route.

+The Bihar Police named eight persons as accused.
+Six of the accused were granted bail as the police failed to prove their involvement.
+Nand Gopal Pandey, the main accused in the case, was arrested in June 2016.
+The police also suspected Sunil Pandey, a MLA from Janata Dal (United) at the time of Singh's assassination.

+The Central Bureau of Investigation (CBI) in December 2016 announced a reward of Rs.
+10,00,000 for information leading to Brahmeshwar Singh's killers.
+In December 2023, the CBI chargesheeted eight people, including former MLC Hulas Pandey, the brother of Sunil Pandey and a Bhumihar himself, who was accused of shooting at Singh while his accomplices restrained him.